rajatk879/2048018_Cloud_Project/Cloud_Project/README.md

-Project by: Viola D Souza
+Project by: Rajat Kumar

-Register Number: 2048060
+Register Number: 2048018

 Class: 3 MDS, Department of Computer Science, Christ Deemed to be University, Bangalore